What Are the World Bank and the International Monetary Fund?

 What is the IMF?

 The IMF serves as the world’s “financial firefighter.”
-When a country’s economic problems threaten to undermine global financial stability, the IMF is called upon to douse the flames by providing loans to alleviate the country’s economic stress.
+When a country’s economic problems threaten to undermine global financial stability, the IMF is called upon to douse the flames.
+To put out these fires, the IMF can provide loans to alleviate a country’s economic stress.
 All member countries contribute funds to the IMF, which pools those funds to lend to countries in trouble.

 How does the IMF know when trouble occurs?
 Countries agree to allow the institution to monitor their economic and financial policies.
 The IMF uses this information to issue every country a regular (usually annual) report card known as an Article IV consultation.

-The IMF judges a country’s financial state by looking at its fiscal position—the size of the government’s budget deficit and the amount of debt it has outstanding—as well as its balance of payments, or how much money is flowing in and out of a country.
-If a country is running out of foreign exchange reserves or otherwise needs help, the IMF typically offers a loan and advice on how to structure economic policies, such as taxation and government budgets.
+The IMF judges a country’s financial state by looking at two main factors: its fiscal position—the size of the government’s budget deficit and the amount of debt it has outstanding—and its balance of payments, or how much money is flowing in and out of a country.
+If a country is running out of foreign exchange reserves or otherwise needs help, the IMF typically offers a loan.
+The IMF also provides advice on how to structure economic policies, such as taxation and government budgets.
 With certain votes requiring 85 percent approval and the United States controlling 16.5 percent of the organization’s total voting power, the United States effectively has veto power over critical policy decisions.

 Learn more about monetary policy.

 One of the IMF’s most influential interventions followed the 2008 global financial crisis, which left Europe’s economies reeling.
 Greece in particular was unable to raise money in the private market because of its exceedingly high debt.
-That created a problem for not just Greece but all members of the eurozone, as no process had been established at the time for bailing out a country in financial distress in the eurozone.
-European financial experts were concerned that a messy default would trigger trouble in Europe’s already weak banks and potentially lead to Greece and perhaps others leaving the common currency.
-Faced with that crisis, the IMF joined the eurozone countries in developing a program to help keep Greece in the eurozone.
+That created a problem for not just Greece but all members of the eurozone.
+The situation was particularly precarious because no process had been established for bailing out a country in financial distress in the eurozone.
+European financial experts were concerned that a messy default would trigger trouble in Europe’s already weak banks.
+Experts also feared that the crisis would lead to Greece and perhaps others leaving the common currency.
+Faced with such conditions, the IMF joined the eurozone countries in developing a program to help keep Greece in the eurozone.
 The IMF provided thirty billion euros, and eurozone countries initially put up eighty billion euros, raising that amount steadily over time.
 Total lending ultimately reached 289 billion euros.
-But in the process, the IMF also joined the European Central Bank and the European Commission in forcing Greece to implement reforms that caused sustained economic decline and enormous unemployment in the country.
+But in the process, the IMF also joined the European Central Bank and the European Commission in forcing Greece to implement reforms.
+These austerity policies caused sustained economic decline and enormous unemployment in the country.

 What is the future of the World Bank and the IMF?

-The IMF was intended to be at the center of the world’s system for managing financial crises, but its position is now being challenged.
+The IMF was intended to be at the center of the world’s system for managing financial crises.
+Today, its position is being challenged.
 Rather than turning to the IMF, some governments are instead finding support from other countries with significant reserves.
-In 2013, Ukraine placed a bond with Russia rather than securing IMF financing, though it eventually did turn to the IMF after a change in government.
-Pakistan turned to China and Arabian Gulf countries for loans before ultimately going to the IMF.
+In 2015, Pakistan turned to China and Arabian Gulf countries for loans before ultimately going to the IMF.
 And Turkey has turned to Qatar for support in bolstering its depleted central bank reserves.

 Additionally, the World Bank’s position as the leading development lender is under even more threat as, in the years preceding the COVID-19 pandemic, China’s policy banks—the China Development Bank and the Export-Import Bank of China—have been bigger sources of development finance globally than the World Bank.

 Although other countries and institutions have been presented as alternatives to the World Bank and the IMF, they are not necessarily better than the existing systems.
-The COVID-19 pandemic has shown that, even with their flaws, the World Bank and the IMF remain important.
-The IMF has made around $100 billion in financing available to more than eighty countries affected by the crisis.
-The World Bank has committed to mobilize over $160 billion.
+The COVID-19 pandemic showed that, even with their flaws, the World Bank and the IMF remain important.
+The IMF made over $250 billion in financing available to more than eighty countries affected by the crisis, and the World Bank committed over $200 billion in response to the pandemic.
 Without those two institutions and their strong balance sheets and staff of professionals, countries struggling to manage the pandemic would have had difficulty mobilizing a comparable global response.